cppfw/prorab/wiki/TutorialBasicConcepts.md

 ##Including other makefiles

-In order to include some other makefile one cane use *prorab-include* function.
+In order to include some other makefile one can use *prorab-include* function.
 This function will check if the makefile was already included or not and only include it if necessary.

 Example: